-$283,000 U.S. grant to help Nevada track pronghorn antelope
+Nevada gets federal funding to track pronghorn antelope

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

-Conservationists say Nevada’s pronghorns are losing key habitat to development and are threatened by oil and gas drilling especially along the Ruby Mountains.
+Conservationists say Nevada’s pronghorns are losing key habitat to development and are threatened by oil and gas drilling, especially along the Ruby Mountains.